 - Pulse until the butter is the size of a pea and everything is blended.
 About 5-10 seconds of pulsing the machine.
 That's it.
 The topping is done.

-- Get your husband to peel the apples (as I do) and then core them and cut them into 2 cm wedges and put them in a medium mixing bowl with the rinsed blackberries and sprinkle the lemon juice over the fruit.
+- Peel and core the apples cut them into 2 cm wedges and put them in a medium mixing bowl with the rinsed blackberries and sprinkle the lemon juice over the fruit.

 - Add the flour and brown sugar to the fruit and stir to coat reasonably evenly.